 One of the area’s outstanding avian highlights is an impressive Oilbird cave.
 After entering the dark haunts of this strange nightbird, we will listen to the loud shrieks constantly echoing from the guano-covered walls of the cave and look up at the greasy chicks and their devoted parents huddled on the narrow ledges.

-Other birds we may well find in the Rio Claro area include Wattled Jacana (the subspecies here is all black!), Laughing and Bat Falcons, Plumbeous Pigeon, Orange-chinned Parakeet, Striped Cuckoo, Gray-rumped and Short-tailed Swifts, Rufous-breasted Hermit, Long-billed Hermit (split from Long-tailed), Western White-tailed and Northern Violaceous Trogons, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, the attractive but sedate Barred Puffbird, Chestnut-mandibled Toucan, Collared Aracari, Olivaceous Piculet, and Crimson-crested, Red-rumped and Cinnamon Woodpeckers.
+Other birds we may well find in the Rio Claro area include Laughing and Bat Falcons, Plumbeous Pigeon, Orange-chinned Parakeet, Striped Cuckoo, Grey-rumped and Short-tailed Swifts, Rufous-breasted and Long-billed Hermits, White-tailed and Gartered Trogons, Rufous and Broad-billed Motmots, Rufous-tailed Jacamar, the attractive but sedate Barred Puffbird, Chestnut-mandibled Toucan, Collared Aracari, Olivaceous Piculet, and Crimson-crested, Red-rumped and Cinnamon Woodpeckers.

-Passerines include Plain-brown, Wedge-billed, Cocoa (split from Buff-throated), Straight-billed and Streak-headed Woodcreepers, Plain Xenops, Yellow-chinned Spinetail, Pacific Streaked, White-flanked and Dot-winged Antwrens, the gorgeous Western Striped and White-bearded Manakins, One-coloured and Cinnamon Becards, Black-headed Tody-Flycatcher, Yellow-crowned Tyrannulet, Forest Elaenia, Ochre-bellied and Sepia-capped Flycatchers, Olivaceous Flatbill, the somewhat bizarre Southern Bentbill, Brownish Flycatcher (or Twistwing), Long-tailed Tyrant, White-headed Marsh-Tyrant, Piratic, the localized Panama, Dusky-capped, Streaked and Boat-billed Flycatchers, the gorgeous Black-chested Jay, the noisy Band-backed Wren, Pale-breasted Thrush, Long-billed Gnatwren, White-winged Swallow, Gray-breasted Martin, Chestnut-headed Oropendola and Yellow-rumped Cacique (sharing a breeding colony with their attendant brood parasite the Giant Cowbird), Bay-breasted, Chestnut-capped and Buff-rumped Warblers, Purple and Green Honeycreepers, Thick-billed Euphonia, and Gray-headed, Golden-hooded, Dusky-faced, White-shouldered and Plain-coloured Tanagers.
+Passerines include Plain-brown, Wedge-billed, Cocoa, Straight-billed and Streak-headed Woodcreepers, Plain Xenops, Yellow-chinned Spinetail, Pacific, White-flanked and Dot-winged Antwrens, One-coloured and Cinnamon Becards, Black-headed Tody-Flycatcher, Yellow-crowned Tyrannulet, Forest Elaenia, Ochre-bellied and Sepia-capped Flycatchers, Olivaceous Flatbill, the bizarre Southern Bentbill, Brownish Twistwing, Long-tailed Tyrant, White-headed Marsh Tyrant, Piratic, the localized Panamanian Flycatcher, Dusky-capped, Streaked and Boat-billed Flycatchers, the gorgeous Black-chested Jay, the noisy Band-backed Wren, Pale-breasted Thrush, Long-billed Gnatwren, White-winged Swallow, Grey-breasted Martin, Chestnut-headed Oropendola and Yellow-rumped Cacique (sharing a breeding colony with their attendant brood parasite the Giant Cowbird), Bay-breasted, Rufous-capped and Buff-rumped Warblers, Purple and Green Honeycreepers, Thick-billed Euphonia, and Grey-headed, Golden-hooded, Dusky-faced, White-shouldered and Plain-coloured Tanagers.

-We will also find a few of the more difficult species here, such as Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena (split from Dull-mantled) and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy-Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood-Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, or Tawny-crested and Scarlet-browed Tanagers.
+We will also find a few of the more difficult species here, which include Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, and Tawny-crested and Scarlet-browed Tanagers.

 Classic Colombia: Day 16 Today we shall again visit one or more of the sites near Rio Claro before heading west to Medellin for an overnight stay.